Ameba-AIoT/ameba-iot-docs/amebalite/en/application_note/audio_codec/media/src/media.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~
 The Media supports playing a customer implementation data source.
 Applications need to implement the interfaces defined in struct ``RTDataSource``.

-1. Relevant interfaces are described as below:
+1. Relevant interfaces are described as below.

    .. code-block:: c